World's Ugliest Dog Contest: 2016

 The winner of the 2016 contest was SweePee Rambo, a Chinese Crested from Van Nuys, California.

 2017

 Martha, a 3-year-old Neapolitan Mastiff owned by Shirley Dawn Zindler of Sebastopol, California, won the 2017 contest.
 Weighing in at 125 pounds and having extremely loose and droopy jowls, the once-blind rescue dog was particularly noted for her uncooperative personality, being described as a "snoring, gassy" dog that refused to show off for the crowd, bosses around other dogs in her company, slobbers all over human guests, and knocks over water buckets.

 2018

-The 2018 contest was won by Zsa Zsa, an English bulldog with a particularly wide-legged stance, underbite, & very long droopy tongue.
+The 2018 contest was won by Zsa Zsa, an English bulldog with a particularly wide-legged stance, underbite, and very long droopy tongue.

 2018 was the first year to award the People's Choice Award, based solely on the online voting results.
-The winner was Himisaboo, a 12-year-old Chinese Crested Dachshund mix from Oregon.
-Himisaboo is a press favorite each year and is known as the Trump Dog because of his natural strawberry blonde combover.
+The winner was Himisaboo, a 12-year-old Chinese Crested-Dachshund mix from Oregon.